heindrickson/LimeSurvey-Builder/README.md

 # [LimeSurvey-Builder](https://github.com/heindrickson/LimeSurvey-Builder)
-Prompts that guide a Large Language Model (LLM) to act as an assistant in order to generate a survey questionnaire formatted as a TSV file that can be imported into LimeSurvey.
+A prompt that guides a Large Language Model (LLM) to act as an Assistant to generate a survey questionnaire formatted as a valid TSV file for import into LimeSurvey, along with supplementary prompts to assist in executing this task.
 <br><br>

 # Motivation